andymeneely/project-timber-wolf/FAQ.md

 The other phases, such as Roll for Security, are very fast.
 Roll for Security is under a minute, usually.
 Roll for Skill is instantaneous.
 The Escape Phase is under 3 minutes because it comes down to just one die roll for each player (and not usually every player needs an Escape roll).
 All of these phases are intentionally short to get back to Character Actions, which is where the fun is.

 We also have some downtime in setting up the next heist after one is finished.
 During this time, we have done the following to assist downtime:

   * Players are leveling up their skills and characters _while_ 1-2 people are setting up the board.
 The table is usually quite chatty during this time as people are discussing their decisions.
-  * Tiles are all double-sided and they are all the same.
+  * Tiles are all double-sided and they are all the same (mostly).
 So you don't have to _sort_ and _then_ place them.
 Just flip them to the side you need and place them where you need them.
   * Security tokens go in a bag, so they don't need to be sorted either.
 Just keep them in a pile next to the board and place what you need in the bag at the beginning of the heist.

 Our playtests indicate that, once you're familiar with the game, board set-up takes 4-6 minutes.